siyul-park/uniflow/docs/user_extension.md

 }
 ```

-Use `scheme.Builder` to configure the scheme:
+Then use `scheme.Builder` to build the scheme:

 ```go
 builder := scheme.NewBuilder()